-Categorical logs have often been critiqued as not being as effective at reducing costs and burdens as perhaps originally anticipated.
-For example, grouping "like" documents into a single category often requires more manual effort to analyze and combine records than would be incurred compared to alternative methods.
-In addition, if categories are not described with sufficient particularity, it can lead to discovery disputes, which are costly and time consuming, and those disputes may result in the court requiring either amendment of, or conversion to, a traditional privilege log for some or all of those categories, thereby eliminating any perceived efficiencies the responding party sought to achieve with this type of log.
-Moreover, the timing of when in the review process to define a "category" can be problematic-a list of categories determined through early client discussions and sampling may evolve and change contours as more information is gained through review.
-This, in turn, may necessitate significant evolutions on categorization protocols and efforts to change category decisions previously applied to documents.
+and combine records than would be incurred compared to alternative methods.
+In addition, if categories are not described with sufficient particularity or encompass large numbers of documents over a lengthy time period within a single category, it can lead to discovery disputes.
+These disputes are costly and time consuming and may result in the court requiring either amendment of, or conversion to, a traditional privilege log for some or all of those categories, thereby eliminating any perceived efficiencies the responding party sought to achieve with this type of log.
+Moreover, the timing of when in the review process to define a "category" can be problematic-a list of categories determined through early client discussions and